firozshk/CyberSecurityWeek/Challenges/Day 2: MDR/Challenge 3/README.md

-# Azure Sentinel
+# Azure Sentinel Automation
 # Challenge

 ## Lab scenario

-You have been asked to create a proof of concept of Azure Sentinel-based threat detection and response.
+You have been asked to create a proof of concept of Azure Sentinel Automatio.
 Specifically, you want to:

-- Start collecting data from Azure Activity
-- Create a workbook for Azure Activity
-- Add built in and custom alerts
+- Add built-in Playbook
+- Review playbooks can be used to automate a response to an incident.

 > For all the resources in this lab, we are using the **East US** region.

 ## Lab objectives

-In this lab, you will complete the following exercises
+In this lab, you will complete the following exercise:

-### Exercise 1: Implement Azure Sentinel
+- Exercise 1: Automate incidents with Playbook

 In this exercise, you will complete the following tasks:

-Task 1: On-board Azure Sentinel

-Task 2: Connect Azure Activity to Sentinel

-Task 3: Create a workbook for Azure Activity

-Task 4: Create a custom analytic rule that uses the Azure Activity data connector.

-- Task 1: Please follow the below instructions to create a new log analytics workspace.

-      **DO NOT USE ANY EXISTING LOG ANALYTICS WORKSPACE**

-   - Workspace Name - Please follow naming guidelines

-- Task 2: Please follow the below instructions to connect Azure activity via connector (approx-15-20mins to see the results)
-  - Please select the subscription and the respective resource group.
-  - Select the log analytics workspace created during Task 1

-- Task 3: Create a workbook for Azure Activity as the Azure activity connector would be connected in the backend.
+- Task 1: Create a playbook under the automation

-- Task 4: Create a custom analytic rule
+- Task 2: Create a custom alert and configure the playbook as an automated response.

 ## Naming Guidelines